The Satin Girl: Plot

-The story revolves around a young woman named Lenore Vance (Mabel Forrest), who loses her memory after witnessing the death of her father Silas Gregg (William H Turner).
-She commits a series of robberies due to being brainwashed by her elderly, reclusive, chemist uncle named Fargo (Marc Mac Dermott).
+The story revolves around a young woman named Lenore Vance, who loses her memory after witnessing the death of her father Silas Gregg.
+She commits a series of robberies due to being brainwashed by her elderly, reclusive, chemist uncle named Fargo.
 She later becomes the person of interest in the murder of her father, being labelled by the authorities as "The Satin Girl".
-A physician named Dr. Richard Taunton (Norman Kerry) meets Lenore at a party thrown by Millie Brown-Potter (Kate Lester), and becomes infatuated with her.
+A physician named Dr. Richard Taunton meets Lenore at a party thrown by Millie Brown-Potter, and becomes infatuated with her.
 After discovering that Lenore has taken pieces of jewelry from himself and Mrs. Potter, he uses a piece of evidence left behind to investigate the crimes himself, and makes the discovery that Fargo is the one who killed Silas.
 The police are notified, but they discover that he has committed suicide upon arriving at his house.
 It is later revealed to the audience that the entire story is in a book that Lenore is reading.